Seiya Suzuki Player Props: Cubs vs. Orioles

-On Saturday, Seiya Suzuki (.325 slugging percentage in past 10 games, with no homers) and the Chicago Cubs play the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
-First pitch is at 2:20 PM ET.
+Seiya Suzuki -- with a slugging percentage of .325 in his past 10 games (including no homers) -- will be in action for the Chicago Cubs against the Baltimore Orioles, with Dean Kremer on the mound, on June 18 at 1:05 PM ET.

-In his previous game he had a one-hit performance (1-for-5) against the Orioles.
+He had a hitless performance in his previous game (0-for-4) against the Orioles.

 Seiya Suzuki Game Info & Props vs. the Orioles